-NOBE Stock Game Summer 2014
+NOBE Stock Game Autumn 2014

 Stock Markets are a vital part of any economy.
 Many invest in various companies, and some make big money.
 The NOBE Stock Market Simulation Game is an interactive learning experience that allows players to invest $100,000 to see how they would perform if they were to make the same choices on real stock exchanges.